AymericBethencourt/td-esgi/README.md

 1- Install all the requirements above.
 For this TP, we are going to use the Truffle suite.
 Quickly read the website https://www.trufflesuite.com/ to understand its 3 main components : Truffle, Ganache and Drizzle

 2- Install and run Ganache.
 Play with it a little to understand how it works.
 Then git clone the boilerpplate application under _TP2-Dapp_.
 Inside, run _npm install_ to install the truffle dependencies, then _cd app_ which is the frontend and _npm install_ again to install the frontend dependencies.
-In Ganache, go to Settings, then under Truffle Projects, add the current project.

-Then back in Ganache, under contracts, notice the HelloWorld contract is there as **Not Deployed** In the source code under contracts, notice the HelloWorld.sol smart contract from the previous TD in the folder **contracts**.
+3- Back in Ganache, under contracts, you should see "NO PROJECTS IN WORKSPACE", click "Link truffle projects" and select the folder containing **truffle-config.js**. notice the HelloWorld contract is there as **Not Deployed** In the source code under contracts, notice the HelloWorld.sol smart contract from the previous TD in the folder **contracts**.
 To compile it, run **truffle compile** in the terminal.
 To deploy it, run **truffle migrate --reset** in the terminal.
 Notice in ganache that the Current Block Number has increased and that HelloWorld now shows a deployement address.
 Now run the frontend from the app folder.
 On http://localhost:3000/ you should see your active account and balance (corresponding to first account in Ganache Accounts).

-3- In **app/src/MyComponent.js**, below the active account, implement a react component to shows the return of the HelloWorld contract.
+4- In **app/src/MyComponent.js**, below the active account, implement a react component to shows the return of the HelloWorld contract.
 For this, use Drizzle react components : https://www.trufflesuite.com/docs/drizzle/react/react-components

 PS: For fast recompiling and deploying, use the concatenated command below :